IF YOU HAVE ITEMS TO SELL OR CONSIGN...

 HOW DO I SELL MY STUFF TO FASHIONISTA?

 You must make an appointment with Todd and Nancy, the owners.
-We typically schedule appointments on Wednesday evenings and Sunday afternoons (however, we can discuss other times, if necessary).
-You bring the items to us; we’ll discuss in advance what kind of pieces you’ve got, and how many, so we can schedule an appropriate amount of time.
+We will arrange a convenient time for you to bring the items to the shop.
+We’ll discuss in advance what kind of pieces you’ve got, and how many, so we can schedule an appropriate amount of time.
 In general, during the month of October, we only schedule appointments for costume items.

 WE PAY BOTTOM DOLLAR